Advanced Search

 A Theory of Change (ToC) is a framework that outlines how and why a desired change is expected to happen in a particular context.
 Often a ToC is developed in response to a problem analysis that identifies the causal pathways of VAWG within a given context, and provides a structured approach to understanding the complex interplay of cultural norms, gender inequalities, economic disparities and institutional dynamics.
 A theory of change can then be created to show how the proposed interventions will tackle the different factors at different levels that are driving VAWG, and any related…

 Prevention interventions that have been shown to work on a pilot or small-scale basis can be scaled up in different ways.
-These can be expanded by adding more beneficiaries, adapting and replicating in another geographic location, or expanding the same intervention over a wider geographic area.
-Approaches can also be extended by deepening impacts by adding additional elements (e.g. combining a community social norms approach with a schools-based prevention approach), involving new organisations, or influencing political interests.
-Interventions that are being scaled up in a new setting need to…
+These can be expanded by adding more participants, adapting and replicating in another geographic location, or expanding the same intervention over a wider geographic area.
+Approaches can also be extended by deepening impacts, and adding additional elements (e.g. combining a community social norms approach with a schools-based prevention approach), involving new organisations, or influencing political interests.
+Interventions that are being scaled up in a new setting need…

 In contexts where VAWG is normalised, recognising it as a social problem is one of the first steps towards changing mindsets, norms, attitudes and behaviours.
 Creating an enabling environment for ending VAWG, strengthening institutional capacity on prevention, and building community-wide responses to VAWG, can have a preventive effect in the long run.
-Substantial change occurs when communities and leaders see it as their responsibility to intervene in cases of VAWG and declare abusive behaviour towards women unacceptable.
-According to the RESPECT Framework, key elements of strengthening the…
+Change occurs when communities and leaders see it as their responsibility to intervene in cases of VAWG and declare abusive behaviour towards women unacceptable.
+According to the RESPECT Framework, this can be supported by: Building political…

 To prevent VAWG, it’s important to have a deep understanding of the causes, dynamics and consequences of violence.
 Identifying and understanding the underlying causes and risk factors which promote violence can help design and inform prevention work.
 Similarly, understanding the protective factors which reduce the likelihood of violence occurring can help prevent VAWG.
 Prevention work needs to occur at all levels of the socio-ecological model - and across all the settings where people live, work, learn and socialise - in order to be effective.
 Good outcomes cannot be sustained when people move…

-Women’s movements and women's rights organisations (WROs) play a specific and vital role in prevention work.
-Firstly, they play an important role in catalysing, driving and sustaining shifts in social norms.
-By working with local WROs on prevention efforts, these changes can be owned by local communities and can support sustainable, long-term behaviour change.
-Secondly, WROs have developed a range of innovative prevention strategies and programmes, such as SASA! developed by Raising Voices in Uganda, which reduced the prevalence of VAWG.
-Thirdly, they are well-positioned to inform and lead…
+Women’s movements and women's rights organisations (WROs) play a specific and vital role in prevention.
+Firstly, they catalyse, drive and sustain shifts in social norms.
+By working with local WROs on prevention efforts, these changes can be owned by local communities and can support sustainable, long-term change.
+Secondly, WROs have developed a range of innovative prevention strategies and programmes, such as SASA! developed by Raising Voices in Uganda, which has reduced the prevalence of VAWG in some communities.
+Thirdly, they are well-positioned to inform and lead advocacy efforts to change…